Professor Douglas Candland, left, is interviewed by a film crew preparing a two-hour program for the History Channel.

 Additional interview footage was shot in another campus location against a 20-foot “green screen” on which the production team would later project imagery.

-Callahan said the production will take the film crew across the
+Callahan said the production will take the film crew across the United States and to Germany and France.

 Contact: Division of Communications